VOL. IV - APPENDIX B

 Charles Wicks of Westham died aged 78 and was buried at Westham on 29 May 1853

-Nothing more is known about most of their children, except for the sons Edmond and Henry.
+Nothing more is known about most of their children, except for the sons Edmond Wicks and Henry Wicks.

 The Australian Death index records the death of Edmund Wicks in Australia.
 His parents were Charles Wicks and Phebe Hook.
 He was born around 1830 and died in 1880.
 It is not clear when Edmund arrived in Australia.
 He married Esther Bishop in 1855 in Victoria, Australia.
 They had five children: